Can You Whiten Composite Bonding? What You Need To Know

 “Can I whiten my composite bonding after treatment?”

-In this guide, we’ll break down everything you need to know about composite bonding and whitening, how to maintain a bright smile, and the best approach if your bonding starts to discolour.
+In this article, we’ll break down everything you need to know about composite bonding and whitening, how to maintain a bright smile and the best approach if your bonding starts to discolour.

 🦷 What Is Composite Bonding?